Sunday, July 31, 2016

 We live in an innovative, demanding, and increasingly stressful society.
 America is home to some of the greatest entrepreneurs on the planet.
 They constantly create products and employ the latest technologies of Madison Avenue to hawk their wares.
 From clothing to cars to cosmetics to housing to services, we are bombarded with propaganda telling us how deficient we are by not having these things.
 We can't watch TV, surf the internet, flip through a magazine, listen to the radio, or even take a drive without this encroachment on our senses.

-Some are more susceptible than others.
-Some are unaware of the forces tugging at their attention, while others have completely inundated themselves in the culture of possessions and the supposed status they bequeath.
+Some of us are more susceptible than others.
+Some are unaware of the forces tugging at their attention, while others have completely immersed themselves in the culture of possessions and the supposed status they bequeath.
 A cult of materialism is more prevalent in the U.S. than other places on our planet.

 Joe Cragganoski bought a $300,000 house in the suburbs.
 It's worth slightly less now.
 He backs his BMW out of the garage to get pampers from the grocer for his kid.
 He owes student loans and his credit cards are well on their way to being maxed out.
 Some guy runs a red light and t-bones Joe's car.